mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

     validation_data=(x_test, y_test))
 ```

+We won't go into the details of this model here since the principles are already [well-covered](http://cs231n.stanford.edu/) [elsewhere](https://github.com/ageron/handson-ml), but the basic idea is to first run an image through a set of *feature layers* that transforms the raw pixels of the input image into abstract properties that are more relevant for our classification task.
+These properties are then subsequently combined by a set of *classification layers* to yield a probability distribution over the possible digits.
+The final outcome is then typically simply the digit with highest assigned probability.

 Using [Keras](https://keras.io/) has the benefit that we can perform quick experiments on unencrypted data to get an idea of the performance of the model itself, and it  provides a simple interface to later mimic in the encrypted setting.